BottleRocketStudios/iOS-Hyperspace/README.md

 ### 4. Instantiate your Request

-Let's say our view controller is supposed to create the post whenever the user taps the "send" button.
+Let's say a view controller is supposed to create the post whenever the user taps the "send" button.
 Here's what that might look like:

 ```swift
 @IBAction private func sendButtonTapped(_ sender: UIButton) {